 The Pod is open at lunchtimes by invitation to children who may find lunchtime difficult.
-All classes support Zones of Regulation strategies in the classroom.
+All classes support Zones of Regulation strategies in the classroom, for those pupils who need them.

 Teaching about Mental Health

 The skills, knowledge and understanding needed by our pupils to keep themselves and others physically and mentally healthy and safe are included as part of our developmental PSHE curriculum.